MicrosoftDocs/VBA-Docs/api/Excel.visible.md

 Visible property as it applies to the  **Application** object.

 Determines whether the object is visible.
-Read/write Boolean.
+Read/write **Boolean**.

 _expression_.**Visible**

 _expression_ Required.
 An expression that returns an [Application](Excel.Application-graph-property.md) object.
 Visible property as it applies to the  **ChartFillFormat** object.
 Determines whether the application is visible.
 Read/write MsoTriState .